OpenDataServices/noteql/README.md

 ### Table Creation

-If you have a writable database and you want to save the results of a query to a table use the `CREATE` command.
+If you have a writable database and you want to save the results of a query you can use the `CREATE` command.
 This will drop the table first so be warned!
 This is so that the steps can be repeated without error.
-This will fail if there are multiple SQL statements in the cell separated by `;`
+This will fail if there are multiple SQL statements in the cell separated by `;`.

 ```python
 %%nql CREATE mynewtable